-- You can pick your daughter up at your designated bus stop location, at the designated pick up time (please see drop off and pick up schedule on page 17). - Once you arrive at your designated bus stop location you will be required to PLEASE REMAIN IN or STAND next to YOUR VEHICLE.
-Please remember to wear your facemask. - Everyone will need to show photo identification.
+- You can pick your daughter up at your designated bus stop location, at the designated pick up time (please see drop off and pick up schedule on page 17). - Everyone will need to show photo identification.
 Campers will not be released without it.
 Please inform everyone on your list.
 Please don't forget to include yourself (parent/guardian) - Our staff will only release campers to those indicated on the pick-up form.
 No Exceptions!!! - Your daughter will be escorted back to her family vehicle by a Camp Piperwood staff member.